stevenjdunn/porecycler/README.md

  You can also choose to process the unclassified reads using porechop using the '-c' or '--call' flag for manual inspection.
 If you want to include these reads in the assembly, use the '-m' or '--merge' flag, which will concatenate the consensual reads and unclassified reads into a final fastq before running unicycler.
 Please note that by doing this, you are losing the consensus between Albacore and Porechop, and introducing a number of non-consensual reads.

  ## Questions

+ **How can I add flags to Porechop or Unicycler?**

+ Porechop and Unicycler are invoked by PoreCycler using 'subprocess'.
+The script hands each program a list of variables in a comma separated, quote defined manner.
+You can add flags to either program by editing the script at points where subprocess is mentioned, which as of version 0.1.1 are on lines:

+ Porechop:

+ - 341, 383

+Unicycler:

+ - 499, 515, 531, 546, 562, 578, 743, 759, 775, 791, 807, 823

+ The only thing you need to know is that any spaces in your additional flags need to be comma separated.
+Here are two examples:

+ Porechop: adding --threads 8 (Line 341):

+      subprocess.check_call(['porechop', '-i', opt1, '-b', opt2])

+      subprocess.check_call(['porechop', '-i', opt1, '-b', opt2, '--threads', '8'])

+Unicycler: adding --keep 3 and --no_correct (Line 515):

+     subprocess.check_call(['unicycler', '-l', opt1, '-o', opt2])

+     subprocess.check_call(['unicycler', '-l', opt1, '-o', opt2, '--keep', '3', '--no_correct'])

+**Why does Albacore produce unclassified reads?**

+ Based on discussions on the ONT community forum, it seems there are multiple reasons for Albacore's unclassified binning.
+Library prep efficiency (i.e. barcode and adapter ligation), read quality, and the pore dynamics (e.g. sequencing as soon as a barcoded fragment enters, correctly reading the entire length with no sticking fragments) will all have an impact.
+It seems many users are reporting 20-30% of the total yield producing unclassified reads, which matches our own observations using the PCR free native 1D barcoding kit.
+As the technology progresses and kit chemistries/barcode designs improve, this will hopefully be reduced.
+For now, Porechop does seem to be able to recover the majority of unclassified sequence, however it's worth assessing the overall quality and length of these reads.

  **I'm getting an error, what should I do?**

  I tried to write as many verbose error messages as possible at points where I think failure could occur.
 Some of them should explain the problem, others will just print a general error.
 It's worth reading over the PoreCycler.log file to see what happened - there are occasional # codes (e.g. #E1) to trace the error to a particular pathway in the script.